Ali-Aljufairi/Embdeded/lectures_notes/Embed_Programming_2.md

-## What is a microcontorller
+## What is a microcontorller ?

-> single board device thatcan be programmerd to interface with a variety of sensors and actuators.
+> single board device that can be programmed to interface with a variety of sensors and actuators.

 ## Software Support for UART